Acne – How To Treat Acne

 - Moderate sunlight exposure (15 minutes a day) can help – use caution and avoid the midday sun.

-- For hormonal acne, the anti male hormone, called Cyproterone and/or feminine types of oral contraceptive pills, can provide a cure.
-Altering hormone levels in women can cure acne.
+- For hormonal acne, the anti male hormone, called Cyproterone and/or feminine types of oral contraceptive pills, can provide excellent control and clear skin.
 In this regard, oral contraceptive pills containing the more feminine progesterones like desogestrel, gestodene or the anti-androgen cyproterone acetate are excellent.
 Examples of these are “Marvelon”, “Minulet” and “Diane”, respectively.
 If these don’t achieve the desired effect, the pill may be combined with additional cyproterone acetate (“Androcur”) in doses of 2.5 to 50 mg daily for the first 10 or 15 days of the pill cycle.
 NOTE: Androcur is not available in the USA – but may be obtained on prescription in Canada, and all other countries.
 Tablets with a hormonal action can often have very good results especially in women who have premenstrual acne.
 The diuretic drug Aldactone (Spironolactone) may be effective in reducing hormonal acne.
 Aldactone blocks the action of the male hormones on the skin and it can also reduce facial hair.
 Small doses of Spironolactone are usually well tolerated but larger doses can cause menstrual irregularity, nausea and headaches.
 This is because it can be liver toxic.
 In general the anti-male hormone medication Androcur (cyproterone acetate) is better tolerated and more effective.

 Diet to treat acne